saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 In our example, we consider a scenario where an endpoint requires a city as parameter and returns the wheater of that city.
 In order to make sure the response is always the expected one, a good practice is testing with as much cities as possible.
 In a scenario like this, it is not feasible to enter manually a list of cities as input sets, therefore an external file is required.

-The very first step is uploading your file inside the Vault Drive:
+First upload your file in the Vault drive:

 1. Open the project you want to create the test in.
 1. In the left panel, click **Vault**, then click **Drive**.